-The VAT returns must be submitted on a monthly basis, and the deadline for submitting the tax returns is within one months from the end of each tax period.
+The VAT returns must be submitted on a monthly basis, and the deadline for submitting the tax returns is within one month from the end of each tax period based on the Unified Tax procedures Law.
 The ETA has announced that September's return could be submitted until the end of November with no penalties.

-As mentioned earlier, all companies must register on the tax authority's website to be a able to submit all their kinds of tax forms online as hard copy tax returns are not acceptable anymore.
-An annual fee, that does not exceed EGP 500, applies on such registration.
+As mentioned earlier, all companies must register through the tax authority's website to be a able to submit all their kinds of tax forms online as hard copy tax returns are not acceptable anymore.
+Regarding the ETA's online portal usage - subscription, renewal fees of 325 EGP should be paid annually to renew the subscription.